sugarush/fire-odm/docs/content/field/computed.en.md

 A field can be a computed property.

 {{% notice info %}}
-A computed property is only generated at save time.
+A computed property is only generated when the model is serialized, which happens at save time and when the model is printed.
 {{% /notice %}}

 ```python